MaxPhal/nnUNet4SoilXrayCT/README.md

 ````
 IMPORTANT: The input image should a be a 3D .tif stack so that the it can be loaded.

-For the annotations, make sure to select slices from as many different images as possible (best case only 1 slice from a single image) and to add some annotations near the annotated slice and label underrepresented or unrepresentative classes.
-In the annotations, the class id 0 should never be annotated as it is the class "To be predicted".
+NOTE: For the annotations, make sure to select slices from as many different images as possible (best case only 1 slice from a single image) and to add some annotations near the annotated slice and label underrepresented or unrepresentative classes.
+In the annotations, the label 0 should never be annotated as it is the class "To be predicted".

 # 2. How to run
 The input data: